paulstatezny/book-notes/better_than_before_gretchen_rubin.md

 ## Observational Strategies

-Helping form havits by understanding yourself.
+Helping form habits by understanding yourself.

+Habits are powerful because they lead you to do things without expending decision-making energy.
+They make it automatic.

 ### The Four Tendencies